nightscout/nightscout-aggregator/README.md

 itself enrolls in the Nightscout's websocket.
 The websocket's address is paired internally with a unique random color six hex-digit hash.
 Currently no data is stored, the lens merely allows viewing all the data passing through the server in an ephemeral fashion.
 No matter how many people visit your aggregator, the server itself is multiplexing the connections, there is only one connection to the monitored Nightscout URLs, no matter how many clients connect to this server.
-No matter how many people visit your aggregator, the server itself is multiplexing the connections, there is only one connection to the monitored Nightscout URLs, no matter how many clients connect to this server.
-No matter how many people visit your aggregator, the server itself is multiplexing the connections, there is only one connection to the monitored Nightscout URLs, no matter how many clients connect to this server.
-No matter how many people visit your aggregator, the server itself is multiplexing the connections, there is only one connection to the monitored Nightscout URLs, no matter how many clients connect to this server.

 The UI avoids showing any details other than the color hash, the time, and the glucose values.